-Teachers are responsible and accountable for the progress and development of all the pupils in their class but this is not solely academic progress but is also social and emotional growth through carefully agreed and selected FAGUS targets.
+Teachers are responsible and accountable for the progress and development of all the pupils in their class, but this is not solely academic progress but is also social and emotional growth, sensory and physical development through carefully agreed and selected targets based on their allocated curriculum pathway and assessment.

-High quality teaching is our first step in responding to pupils who have SEN. This will be differentiated for individual pupils and personalised where appropriate.
+High quality teaching is our first step in responding to pupils who have SEN. This will be differentiated for individual pupils and personalised where possible.